-So, that’s 10 tips for improving the people-aspects of ITSM change and ongoing IT service delivery and support.
+So, that’s 10 tips for improving the people-aspects of ITSM change and ongoing IT service delivery and support (whether considered organizational change management or not).
 How much of this are you doing?
 Or what do you wish that you had done?
 Please share your successes and war stories in the comments below.

 Want more?
 Here are informative ITIL 4 service value system and ITIL 4 service value chain articles.

 Paul Wilkinson has been involved in the IT industry for more than 25 years and has a broad background in IT operations, IT management, and product innovation and development.
 He was project team lead in the original BITE (Business & IT Excellence) process modeling of ITIL, an ITIL V2 author, and member of the ITIL V3 advisory group.